-Louisa Boren K-8 STEM has a mandatory school uniform and dress code policy.
-We believe our uniform for learning will help students be proud members of this learning community.
-This policy can be amended by school staff at any point.
+Louisa Boren STEM K-8 has a mandatory school uniform and dress code policy.
+We believe our uniform policy will create a safe, scholarly, professional atmosphere that will help students be proud members of this learning community.
+This policy can be amended by the school staff at any point.

-- Plain navy blue, black or khaki pants, skirts, jumpers, shorts, skorts or collared dresses (no jeans, sweats or stretch pants).
+- Plain navy, black or khaki slacks, skirts, jumpers, shorts, skorts or collared dresses (no jeans, sweats or stretch pants).

-- Plain navy blue, black or white tights or leggings may be worn under dresses, jumpers, shorts, skirts or skorts.
+- Plain navy blue, black or white tights or leggings can be paired with skirts, shorts, or dresses, but not worn alone.

 - Closed-toed shoes or boots.

 - Students may wear accessories (belts, hair accessories, jewelry) as long as such accessories are not disruptive to themselves or their co-students while learning.